hathcox/grequests-throttler/README.rst

-RequestsThrottler: HTTP requests throttler
+GRequestsThrottler: HTTP requests throttler
 ==========================================

+-- This is a fork of RequestThrottler, created to support the grequests module.

-RequestsThrottler is an Apache2 Licensed HTTP library, written in Python, and powered by futures and `Requests <https://github.com/kennethreitz/requests>`_.
+GRequestsThrottler is an Apache2 Licensed HTTP library, written in Python, and powered by futures and `Requests <https://github.com/kennethreitz/requests>`_.
 See the full documentation at `<http://pythonhosted.org/RequestsThrottler>`_.

-With RequestsThrottler you can easily throttle HTTP requests!
+With GRequestsThrottler you can easily throttle HTTP requests!
 After having created your throttler with a delay of your choice, you just have to:

 1. Start the throttler
 2. Submit your requests